Tennessee judge illegally jailed Black children using fake law, report says - NewsBreak

 Under the filter system, police would bring children they arrested straight to jail, where staff could decided whether or not to hold the them until their detention hearing, which might take days, the report found.
 Children who had done something as minor as skipping school might find themselves behind bars.

 The system allegedly allowed the detention center to jail children who staff determined to be “unruly,” which was defined as “a TRUE threat.”
-There was no definition, however, for what “a TRUE threat” actually meant.Hero bailiff saves life of circuit court judge
+There was no definition, however, for what “a TRUE threat” actually meant.Federal judge: Florida immigration law racially motivated

 “That is horrible abuse of power,” Johnson said.
 “We have the Administrative Office of the Courts, I believe they should take action and investigate.”